Shawn Landres

 J. Shawn Landres (born 1972 in Los Angeles, California) is a social entrepreneur and independent scholar, and local civic leader, known for applied research related to charitable giving and faith-based social innovation and community development, as well as for innovation in government and civic engagement.

+Education

+Landres graduated from Columbia University in 1994 and received a master's degrees from Oxford in Social Anthropology and the University of California, Santa Barbara, in Religious Studies, as well as a Doctorate in Religious Studies from the University of California, Santa Barbara.
+Landres' work on ethnographic methodology has been cited in handbooks for the study of the sociology of religion.

+In 2004, Landres took a public role in shaping the interreligious response to the film The Passion of the Christ.

+Awards and recognition

 The Jewish Daily Forward named Landres to its annual list of the 50 most influential American Jews in 2009.
 He is the co-founder of Jumpstart, a nonprofit philanthropic research organization,.